 It is a virtual policeman designed to strengthen Europe’s borders, subjecting travelers to a lie detector test before they are allowed to pass through customs.
 Prior to your arrival at the airport, using your own computer, you log on to a website, upload an image of your passport, and are greeted by an avatar of a brown-haired man wearing a navy blue uniform.

+Computational.
+Writing Quality.
+Blindness & Brain.
+Italian family's inability to feel pain spurs research on relief for chronic sufferers.
+Chronic pain affects millions of people, who not only suffer but also risk becoming addicted to the opioid drugs used to treat it.
 A new report on six members of a three-generation Italian family who barely notice burns, bone breaks, and even red hot chili pepper extract rubbed into pricked skin, may pave the way to new painkillers — following clues from a single mutant gene.
 The new report, published in the journal Brain, is from James Cox, PhD, senior lecturer in the Molecular Nociception Group at University College London (UCL) and colleagues.
 SchembriMirolliBaldassarre2007.
 The gradient of the reinforcement landscape influences sensorimotor learning.